gilmoregrills/bisque/README.md

 ### Example `docker-compose.yaml` file:

 > note: if you're already using the beets container image then bisque should work as a drop-in replacement

+The `/config` directory should contain your `beets` `config.yaml`, which should ideally point to your library database in the same `/config` directory.

 ```yaml
 services: